BesnikShala/Milestone-project-1/README.md

 #### First Time Visitor

 -	As a first-time visitor to the website.
 I want to understand the Website and what it offers.
-    - Viewing the home page, users can see the about us history of the business via a time line of where we began to where we are now.
-Users can cleary read the background of the business and also what it offers.
+    - Viewing the home page, users can see the about us history of the business via a timeline of where we began to where we are now.
+Users can clearly read the background of the business and also what it offers.
     - <a href="https://github.com/BesnikShala/Milestone-project-1/blob/master/assets/images/first-user-story-testing.png" target="_blank">Desktop Screenshot</a>
     - <a href="https://github.com/BesnikShala/Milestone-project-1/blob/master/assets/images/first-user-story-mobile.png" target="_blank">Mobile Screenshot</a>